TerjeNorderhaug/RetinaSDK.js/README.md

 ### Lite Client

-The Lite client module is sufficient for the majority of applications and offers the ability to quickly and easily compute keywords for a text, semantically compare two texts, retrieve similar terms, create category filters for semantic filtering and generate semantic fingerprints for a text.
+The Lite client module is sufficient for most applications and offers the ability to quickly and easily compute keywords for a text, semantically compare two texts, retrieve similar terms, create category filters for semantic filtering and generate semantic fingerprints of a given text.
 To get started, create an instance of the lightweight client by passing your API key as follows:

 ```javascript